wchow03/BlackJack/README.md

 # BlackJack
-A console version of the BlackJack game
+A console version of the BlackJack game made in Grade 12